Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Indentation

 There are many popular styles of indenting.
 (The good thing about standards is, there are so many to choose from!)
-(That's my favourite Dad Tech Joke).
+(That's my favourite Dad tech joke).

 Generally whenever you introduce curly braces, you should indent everything inside.
 Anything from two to eight spaces is common, but typically 2 to 4.
 Don't use tabs, they are archaic and will just cause endless problems down the track.
 If you're accustomed to hitting the Tab key, configure your editor to turn it into n spaces.